dafei-qin/NFR_pytorch/readme.md

 ## Testing Setup

 **This release is tested under Ubuntu 20.04, with a RTX 4090 GPU.
-Other GPU model should be supported as well.**
+Other GPU model should be OK as well.**

 **The testing module utilize [vedo](https://vedo.embl.es/) for interactive visualization.
 Thus a display is required.**